Macbeth (2015 film): Act V

 Macduff fires Birnam Wood: with smoke blowing towards them, the prophecy is fulfilled.
 Macbeth sallies out and duels with Macduff.
-Macbeth is confident, as "no man born of woman" can kill him, and he defeats MacDuff, a dagger at his throat.
-Macduff states he was untimely ripped from his mother's womb and MacBeth drops his dagger, saying he won't fight (the prophecy).
+Macbeth is confident, as "no man born of woman" can kill him, and he defeats Macduff, a dagger at his throat.
+Macduff states he was untimely ripped from his mother's womb and Macbeth drops his dagger, saying he won't fight (the prophecy).
 Macbeth regrets his mistakes, knowing redemption is impossible.
-Macbeth refuses to bow before Malcolm, allowing himself to be killed.
+Macbeth refuses to bow before Malcolm and goads Macduff into killing him.
 The witches, observing, leave.
 Malcolm is hailed King and all go to his castle.
 Malcolm leaves the throne room while Fleance takes Macbeth's sword and charges through the empty battlefield, disappearing into the smoke.